 Raquel Greer Gordian is an award-winning image consultant and personal stylist.
-She has worked with hundreds of women in Central Texas and internationally, building wardrobes that accurately fit each client’s unique style and busy life.
+She has worked with hundreds of women in Central Texas and internationally, building wardrobes that fit each client’s unique style and busy life.

 Born and raised in Austin, Raquel cultivated her love of fashion and style at a very young age.
 She quickly discovered it was the creative outlet that allowed her to feel unique and understood in any situation.